Skip to main content

 4. Sharpen your sensory perceptions: This involves sharpening your senses by actively concentrating on the positive experience and blocking out distractions.
 For example, closing your eyes to savor music or good food, taking the time to sniff the flowers, swishing the wine on your palate to enhance the tasting experience, slowly chewing your food to appreciate the flavors, etc.

 6. Make downward comparisons: Comparing your present experience with something worse can help you savor that experience.
 In other words, when feeling low or unsatisfied, you can compare yourself with someone else who is worse off than you are.
 For example, if your car breaks down and you are mad at your car, remind yourself that there are people who don’t have a car and have to rely on other means of transportation.
 Besides comparing with others, you can compare your present experience with your own past when you were struggling more or were going through more difficult times (e.g., “I am better off now than I was before”).
-The latter strategy may be more meaningful as comparing to others who are worse off may evoke feelings of guilt, especially if one is prone for depression.
-Another comparison that may help you savor an experience is by being aware of how fortunate you are and how things could have been otherwise.
+The latter strategy may be more meaningful as comparing to others who are worse off may evoke feelings of guilt, especially if one is prone to depression.
+Another comparison that may help you savor an experience is knowing how fortunate you are and how things could have been otherwise.

-7. Express how you feel: In this way of savoring, you express your inner feelings of joy by outward behaviors such as laughing out aloud, giggling, jumping up and down, dancing around, making verbal sounds of appreciation, etc. Outward expression of positive feelings provides feedback to your mind that something positive has occurred and intensifies these feelings.
+7. Express how you feel: In this way of savoring, you express your inner feelings of joy by outward behaviors such as laughing out aloud, giggling, jumping up and down, dancing around, making verbal sounds of appreciation, etc. The outward expression of positive feelings provides feedback to your mind that something positive has occurred and intensifies these feelings.

 8. Remind yourself about the transient nature of the experience: You can also savor an experience by reminding yourself how transient or fleeting that moment is and that it needs to be enjoyed before it is gone.
 Such experiences are usually bittersweet in that you are aware that a positive experience that you are enjoying will end soon and this leads to a feeling of both happiness and sadness.
-Examples include, a vacation coming to an end, childbirth, celebrating one’s 50th wedding anniversary, last days of summer, watching your kids grow, etc. Being aware of the fleetingness of the experience motivates you to take full advantage of the experience and enjoy it to the fullest.
+Examples include a vacation coming to an end, childbirth, celebrating one’s 50th wedding anniversary, the last days of summer, watching your kids grow, etc. Being aware of the fleetingness of the experience motivates you to take full advantage of the experience and enjoy it to the fullest.
 However, you don’t have to wait for a bittersweet experience to occur to be able to savor it.
 You can remind yourself of the fleeting nature of any positive experience and relish it in here and now.

 9. Count your blessings: Reflecting on how lucky or fortunate you are and how grateful you are to others for something positive in your life enhances the quality of savoring.
 Expressions of gratitude can be done verbally, in writing, through artwork, poetry, or song, in prayers, or by a simple “thank you.”
 It is important to express gratefulness with a genuine feeling of inner gratitude to reap its benefits.

 While there are nine ways to savor, the one way you don't want to savor is the “killjoy” thinking.
 Killjoy thinking dampens savoring and usually involves thoughts such as reminding yourself of other places you should be or other things that you should be doing during a positive experience.
-Some people may also undermine a positive experience by thinking how it could have been better.
+Some people may also undermine a positive experience by thinking about how it could have been better.

 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.